-- 1. Develop and adopt bylaws and procedures and stick to them. - 2.
-Develop good and reliable information, data, and maps and make them available to anyone who wants them. - 3.
+- 1. Develop and adopt bylaws and procedures and stick to - 2.
+Develop good and reliable information, data, and maps and make them available to anyone who wants - 3.
 Prepare and maintain an adequate general plan, refer to it, make decisions that are consistent with its policies, and implement them. - 4.
-Annually reexamine what you are doing as a commissioner, how well you are doing it and how to do it better. - 5.
+Annually reexamine what you are doing as a commissioner, how well you are doing it and how to - 5.
 Outline a year's work on active planning and stick to it.
 Do not confuse development permit processing (reactive planning or plan review) with real planning. - 6.
 Ask to participate in preparing the planning agency's budget. - 7.
-Meet periodically with your city council or county board to exchange ideas and to assess your mutual objectives.
+Meet periodically with your city council or county